-Principle number Description Level of compliance Comments Chapter 3: Audit committee 3.4 The audit committee should oversee integrated reporting (integrated reporting, financial, sustainability and summarised information).
-3 The committee reviews the integrated report prepared by management.
-The audit committee should be responsible for evaluating the significant judgements and reporting decisions affecting the integrated report.
+Principle Level of number Description compliance Comments Chapter 3: Audit committee 3.4 The audit committee should oversee integrated annual reporting (integrated annual reporting, financial, sustainability and summarised information).
+3 The Audit and Risk committee reviews the integrated annual report prepared by management.
+The audit committee should be responsible for evaluating the significant judgements and reporting decisions affecting the integrated annual report.
 3 All significant judgements and reporting decisions are reported to the committee.
 The audit committee's review of the financial reports should encompass the annual financial statements, interim reports, preliminary or provisional result announcements, summarised integrated information, and any other intended release of price-sensitive financial information, trading statements, circulars and similar documents.
-3 The audit and risk committee reviews all integrated reports, interim results and any provisional results announcements.
+3 The Audit and Risk committee reviews all integrated annual reports, interim results and any provisional results announcements.
 3.5 The audit committee should ensure that a combined assurance model is applied to provide a coordinated approach to all assurance activities.
-3 The audit and risk committee oversees the assurance activities to ensure that they are constructed in a co-ordinated manner.
+3 The Audit and Risk committee oversees the assurance activities to ensure that they are constructed in a co-ordinated manner.
 3.6 The audit committee should satisfy itself of the expertise, resources and experience of the company's finance function.
-3 The audit and risk committee satisfied itself as to the appropriateness of the expertise and experience of the financial director, Stephen Lucas, and the finance function and concluded these were appropriate.
+3 The Audit and Risk committee satisfied itself as to the appropriateness of the expertise and experience of the financial director, Stephen Lucas, and the finance function and concluded these were appropriate.
 3.7 The audit committee should be responsible for overseeing of internal audit.
 1 An internal audit function is not deemed relevant for the size and type of company.
 3.8 The audit committee should be an integral component of the risk management process.
-3 The company has a combined audit and risk committee.
+3 The company has a combined Audit and Risk committee.
 3.9 The audit committee is responsible for recommending the appointment of the external auditor and overseeing the external audit process.
-3 The committee oversees the external audit functions and reviews the appropriateness and independence of the external auditor annually.
+3 The Audit and Risk committee oversees the external audit functions and reviews the appropriateness and independence of the external auditor annually.
 3.10 The audit committee should report to the board and shareholders on how it has discharged its duties.
-3 The committee formally reports to the shareholders in the annual report and on a frequent basis to the board.
+3 The committee formally reports to the shareholders in the integrated annual report and on a frequent basis to the board.